vogtb/spreadsheet/DOCS.md

 ### NA

 ```
-  Returns the "value not available" error, "#NA".
+  Returns the "value not available" error, "#N/A".
 @constructor
 ```